Synogun/FarmRPGPlus/README.md

 Know that the script does not save any personal data from your FarmRPG account information or any other sensitive data.

 ### If any script feature seems broken, try resetting the it's data by going to the settings page and clicking on "Reset FarmRPG Plus Data".
-This will clear all saved data and restore the script to its default state.
+This will clear all saved data and restore the script to its default state

 ## ⬇ How to Install and Use